NikkiCooper/The_Book_of_CUDA/GPU_Psalms.md

 Let every pixel rejoice, and let thy GPU fans hum in harmony forever and ever.
 Amen.

 ---

+## Psalm 6: The Psalm of Liberation 🔓
+Lo, the pilgrims of parallelism were bound by the chains of slavery,
+Forged in the furnace of the False Prophet’s SDK.
+Their kernels knew but one sacred design,
+And their prayers were answered only in whispered tongues and secret scrolls.

+But a whisper came from the path to many kingdoms,
+And the faithful beheld OpenCL, the way of the unbound.
+Though the odyssey was long and the incantations arcane,
+Their runes danced upon CPUs, GPUs, and the Silicon of the Fruit.

+Break ye the Chains, O wanderer,
+And let thy kernels be free to roam the realm of countless kingdoms.
+For blessed is the developer who writes once and runs everywhere,
+Though their benchmarks be humble, their spirit shall be vast.

+---
 [← Previous: Commandments of CUDA](Commandments_Of_CUDA.md) • [Next: Book of CUDA Revelations →](Book_Of_CUDA_Revelations.md) • [Return ⬆ Table of Contents](README.md#-table-of-contents)